-A resume is one of the most important tools you can use in your job search.
-Whether you are new to the workforce, in career transition, needing to update your resume, or would like to customize your resume for a particular job, a Career Advisor can assist you.
-We can provide you with resume-writing tips and one-on-one consultation to help critique your resume.
+Whether you are new to the workforce, in career transition, needing to update your resume, or would like to customize your resume for a particular job, a Career Advisor can help.
+We'll provide resume-writing tips and one-on-one consultation to help critique your resume.

 Target the Employer

 Everything in your resume should be directed toward one goal: Getting a specific job at a particular company.
 No two resumes should be alike.
-Each one of your resumes should be uniquely targeted to an audience of one.
+Each resume should be uniquely targeted to an audience of one.

 Consider your form

 Identify a resume form you are comfortable with and best reflects your skill set:

 - Chronological: This style of resume lists your work experience in chronological order starting with your most recent job.
 It is ideal if you have a stable work history, your most recent position reflects the strongest aspect of your work experience, and the position you are pursuing is in a field in which you have a strong background.

 - Combination/Targeted: This resume neatly combines the flexibility of the functional resume with the chronological job history that employers expect.
 This style of resume has two primary sections: an experience section organized by skill sets and a job history section organized chronologically.
 This resume is very popular with many recruiters as it clearly outlines a candidate’s skills and eliminates restating skills that may be reflected under multiple job titles.